-Look into the mirror and move around, observing your reflection.
-Move forward and backward in front of the mirror, and see how your image and the images of the objects around you change.
+Now look into the mirror and move around, observing your reflection.
+Move toward and away from the mirror, and see how your image and the images of the objects around you change.

-Move the heater off the axis of the mirror or closer to the mirror.
-Search around, using the back of one hand as an infraredradiation detector.
+Next, move the heater off the axis of the mirror or closer to the mirror.
+Search around, using the back of one hand as an infrared-radiation detector.
 Find where the infrared radiation from the heater is concentrated.
-This will be the position of the infrared image of the heater.
+This will be the position of the infrared "image" of the heater.
 Locate the visible-light image of the heater with your eyes.
 Notice that the infrared energy from the heater comes back together at the visible-light image position.
-Notice also that the image point is not the focal point.
+Notice also that when the heater is off-axis, the image point is not the focal point.